ishan-bhardwaj/my-zio-notes/1_ZIO.md

 val combinedZIO = meaningOfLife.zipWith(anotherMOL)(_ * _)
 ```

+### Some useful operations ###
+- Evaluate two ZIOs in sequence and take value of the LAST one - `zioa *> ziob`
+- Evaluate two ZIOs in sequence and take value of the FIRST one - `zioa <* ziob`
+- Convert the value of a ZIO to something else - `zioa.as(value)`
+- Discard the value of a ZIO to Unit - `zioa.asUnit`
+Note that ZIO flatMaps implement trampolining technique which involves allocating the ZIO instances on the heap instead of on the stack.
+This means that evaluating the chain of ZIOs is done in a tail recursive fashion behind the scenes by the ZIO runtime.

 - In `ZIO.suspend`, the error channel is `Throwable` because `ZIO.suspend` is used for effects whose construction itself may fail.
 - In `map` & `flatMap`, the Environment and Error channel stays the same.